-Benaojan is located approximately 135 kilometres from the city of Malaga.
-If you travel by car, we recommend you take the Mediterranean motorway (A-7) to San Pedro de Alcantara.
-Take the A-397 up to Ronda and, from there; continue on the MA-555 until you reach the town.
+Benaoján is about 135 kilometres from Málaga.
+If you take a car, its best to go on the Mediterranean Motorway (A-7) to San Pedro de Alcántara.
+Then take the A-397 to Ronda, and from there, take the MA-555 until you get the Benaoján.

 Benaojan is located between the limestone massif of the Sierra de Líbar and the river Guadiaro in the region of Serrania de Ronda.
 It is part of Sierra de Grazalema Natural Park, a UNESCO Biosphere Reserve.
 The park stretches over 50,000 hectares and offers unique landscapes with valleys, canyons and caves.

 Benaojan will delight not only cavers, but all nature lovers, including canoeing and hiking aficionados.
 On routes around the Sierra de Líbar, you will find holm oaks, Portuguese oaks and animals like griffon vultures, eagles and the Spanish ibex.

 Benaojan is also part of the25th stage of the Great Malaga Path, which ends at Jimera of Líbar.
 This route will be quite comfortable, as there are no major differences in altitude between the two municipalities.
 The path runs parallel to the train tracks between Bobadilla and Algeciras, and along the Guadiaro River.